allegro/allegro.tech/_posts/2015-06-11-pywaw-summit-a-python-conference-for-everybody.md

 his [talk](http://fb.me/call-me-later).
 What is the biggest gain?
 Concurrency and [asyncio](https://docs.python.org/3/library/asyncio.html).

-It is now possible to make elephants cooperate with snakes, or in other words to execute python code from whithin postgres.
-You can write a library in python and then call it from a trigger in postgres.
-Great stuff and yet another reason why python is cool (and postgres too!).
+It is now possible to make elephants cooperate with snakes, or in other words to execute Python code from whithin [PostgreSQL](http://www.postgresql.org/).
+You can write a library in Python and then call it from a trigger in postgres.
+Great stuff and yet another reason why Python is cool (and postgres too!).
 Refer to Jan Urbański’s presentation on [snakes and elephants](https://wulczer.org/pywaw-summit.pdf) for more details.

 One may think that a laptop is just a laptop, editing text files should be the same on any one of them.
 But, as Brandon